 Most spools will also come with a chart telling you how much of what pound line it can hold and take.

 On Spinning reels, the drag is normally also featured on top of the spool, putting it in an easy location to adjust while fighting fish.

 Reels come in many different shapes and sizes, and usually, weight is indicative of size.

 Most modern reels come with some sort of weight-saving attribute to keep the overall weight as low as possible.

 From small spinning reels to the large line counter and level wind reels.

 Corrosion resistance for saltwater reels is incredibly important.
 Saltwater is incredibly corrosive over time and will eat up the components in your reels.

-Most reels dedicated to saltwater feature some sort of corrosion resistance, usually by making components out of aluminum, stainless steel or by sealing areas so they remain dry.
+Most reels dedicated to saltwater feature some sort of corrosion resistance, usually by making components out of aluminum, or stainless steel or by sealing areas so they remain dry.

-Make sure your reel is also well maintained and greased.
+Make sure your reel is also well-maintained and greased.

-Be sure to take into consideration your local waters, species and tactics to pick the best reel to suit your needs, and I’m confident you will surely find the best saltwater reel to suit your needs on this list.
+Be sure to take into consideration your local waters, species, and tactics to pick the best reel to suit your needs, and I’m confident you will surely find the best saltwater reel to suit your needs on this list.